Timinator2000/techio-algo-x/20 - solver translations/02 - ruby.md

 Ruby is a high-level, dynamically typed programming language known for its readability and ease of use.
 Ruby shares many similarities with Python, such as automatic memory management and object-oriented principles.

 @Rafarafa has provided a word for word translation, even preserving the comments found in the provided Python code.
-Using the Ruby solver below is extremely similar to the Python examples provided in the playground.
+Using the Ruby solver below is extremely similar to the Python examples found in the playground.

 # Key Difference